lgp171188/launchpad/lib/lp/archiveuploader/tests/nascentuploadfile.rst

     >>> len(list(errors))
     0

-Apart of other consisteny checks DSCFile is able to check also ensure the digest declared in in the DSC matches the content of the files on
+Apart from other consistency checks, DSCFile is also able to check that the digest declared in the DSC matches the content of the files on disk:
-disk:

     >>> ed_broken_dsc = DSCFile(
     ...     datadir('ed_0.2-20.dsc'),